NakamotoInstitute/nakamotoinstitute.org/server/content/library/smart-contracts-glossary.en.md

 <a name="is-a-personcredential"></a>_Is-a-person credential_: In Chaumian credentials, the true name credential, used to prove the linkage of otherwise unlinkable nyms, and to prevent the transfer of nyms between agents.

 <a name="key"></a>_Key_: A focus of obscurity and control; a random number drawn from a name space so large that a lucky guess is vastly improbable.
-The public key half of an assymetric key pair can also act as a nym.
+The public key half of an asymmetric key pair can also act as a nym.

 <a name="biometric"></a>_Biometric_: Information pattern used to identify a particular body, such as a fingerprint, autograph, retina scan, password, etc.